Legal

 Environment Policy

-In order to fulfil our commitment of minimizing the human footprint, we have formulated a policy which we are deeply committed to follow.
-There are two parts to this policy: the first is oriented towards maintenance of the ecosystem by causing no further damage — “How we strive for zero foot-print”.
-The second is about the new initiatives that we try in order to conserve or improve the ecosystem — “What we can do better”.
+To honour our pledge to keep our footprint as small as possible, we have drawn up a policy we are firmly committed to following.
+It comes in two parts: the first focuses on preserving the ecosystem by doing no further harm — “How we strive for a zero footprint” — while the second covers the new steps we are trying in order to conserve or improve it — “What we can do better”.

 1. Avoid over-crowding

-• Maximum of 250 persons per trek in one particular season — this is one big commitment that frankly does not make much economic sense for us, but that is precisely the point!
-Whether or not it makes sense in the short term, we need these landscapes to survive in the long term.
+- Maximum of 250 persons per trek in one particular season — this is a major commitment that, frankly, makes little commercial sense for us — which is exactly the point.
+Short-term economics aside, these landscapes have to endure over the long term.

 2. Managing waste efficiently and effectively

-• Toilet waste (urinal & latrine) — this is the most tricky waste to manage.
-We do not yet have enough systems and processes in India to collect such waste and deposit it at suitable facilities.
-We have a two-pronged approach to manage this:
+- Toilet waste (urinal & latrine) — this is the hardest waste to deal with.
+India still lacks sufficient systems and processes to collect such waste and lodge it at proper facilities, so we take a two-part approach:

-• Low-altitude areas — in areas that are low-lying and where we can find earth, we dig deep pits (4 × 2 × 1 ft) and cover them with earth.
-This, we agree, is not the ideal solution but is accepted by the mountaineering authorities (NIM & IMF) in India as of now.
-We are also exploring the possibility of carrying back the waste in biodegradable bags, but the problem is that most towns in the Himalayan states do not have developed sewers, and the bags available are not good enough to carry back for long durations.
+- Low-altitude areas — where the ground is low-lying and earth is available, we dig deep pits (4 × 2 × 1 ft) and cover them with soil.
+We accept this is not the perfect answer, but it is what India’s mountaineering authorities (NIM & IMF) currently accept.
+We are also looking into carrying the waste out in biodegradable bags, though most towns in the Himalayan states lack proper sewers and the bags on offer are not robust enough for long carry-outs.

-• Non-biodegradable (plastic or glass) waste — this is the most damaging waste for any ecosystem and becomes the biggest threat when it comes to areas as unreachable as the Himalayan terrains.
-We avoid plastic waste generation to the extent possible by using reusable steel or aluminium utensils for eating, and by avoiding candies and junk snacks packed in plastic wrappers.
-We also sensitize and encourage our participants to avoid the usage of such material.
-Having said that, it is not possible in today’s times to completely avoid plastic use, so we have a clear guideline on all our tours to carry back all plastic waste generated.
-We carry all waste of this nature back to civilization and dispose of it in the dustbins organized to collect non-biodegradable waste (at the nearest available site).
+- Non-biodegradable (plastic or glass) waste — this is the most harmful waste for any ecosystem and poses the greatest threat in places as remote as Himalayan terrain.
+We cut down on plastic wherever we can — using reusable steel or aluminium eating utensils and steering clear of sweets and junk snacks in plastic wrappers — and we encourage participants to do the same.
+Even so, avoiding plastic entirely is not realistic today, so every one of our tours follows a firm rule to carry out all plastic waste generated.
+We bring it all back to civilisation and deposit it in the bins set up for non-biodegradable waste at the nearest available point.

 3. Keeping the water source clean

-• Toilet areas away from the water source.
+- Keeping toilet areas well away from the water source.

-• No littering or dish/utensil washing near the water source.
+- No littering and no washing of dishes or utensils near the water source.

-• Avoid any usage of soap or chemical cleaners in the water stream.
+- Avoiding any use of soap or chemical cleaners in the stream.

-The points shared above are the best efforts that we strive for.
-We have published this policy not just to make you aware, but also to invite feedback and suggestions so that we can improve.
-Write to us at frontpointadventures@gmail.com for feedback or suggestions.
+The measures above represent our best efforts.
+We have published this policy not only to inform you but also to invite your feedback and suggestions so we can do better.
+Write to us at frontpointadventures@gmail.com with any thoughts.

 What we can do better